The Importance of Proper Tree Identification: How to Know if a Tree is Protected

-Trees play an important role in our environment by providing shade, fresh air and aesthetic value to our surroundings.
-However there are a few trees that aren’t equal and some carry an additional status of protection, making it illegal to do any work without obtaining permission.
-If you’re considering having a tree removed it is crucial to be aware of the status of protection for the tree you’re considering and what steps you’ll need to take to comply with the laws.
-The following article we’ll walk you through the process of discovering whether the tree is secured and the steps you will need to do to ensure you comply with the law.
+Trees play an essential contribution to our ecosystem as they provide shade, clean air and aesthetic value our surroundings.
+However, not all trees are equal and some carry an additional status of protection, making it illegal to do any activity without authorization.
+If you are considering having a tree removed, it’s essential to understand the protection status of the tree in question, and the steps you have to take to ensure compliance with the laws.
+This article we will help you understand the process of discovering whether a tree is protected and what you need to do to ensure that you are following the law.

-A protected tree can be subject to specific legal controls It is illegal to carry out works on a tree without having the appropriate permissions.
-There are two types of protection that trees may have - statutory protection and preservation orders.
+A protected tree is subject to specific legal controls It is illegal to work on a protected tree without having the appropriate permissions.
+There are two kinds of protection that a tree may have - statutory protection and preservation orders.

 Protection under the law

-As a matter of statutory protection trees are protected under law and are in the hands of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees of significant value to the public and to ensure that they are not damaged or destroyed.
+Under the law trees are protected under laws and under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees of significant value to the public and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are put in place through the secretary of state for the Environment.
-Trees with preservation orders are considered to have exceptional value and are protected from all work, which includes felling.
+Preservation orders are like TPOs in that they are issued by the Secretary of State for the Environment.
+Trees with preservation orders are considered to have an exceptional value and are protected from all work, which includes cutting down.

-To determine whether trees are protected, you need to check if it is subject to the protection of a TPO or preservation order.
-This can be accomplished by contacting your municipal authority, and asking them to search their records.
+To determine whether a tree is protected, you need to check if it is subject to the protection of a TPO or preservation orders.
+This can be accomplished by contacting the municipal authority, and asking them to search for records.

 TPO search

-To find an TPO You can reach an Tree and Woodland Officer of your local authority, who will be able to tell you whether the tree is in the protection.
-They will also be able to advise you on the next steps you should do if your tree is protected.
+To find an TPO You can reach an Tree and Woodland Officer at your local authority.
+They will inform you whether the tree is in the protection.
+They’ll also be able advise you on the next steps to follow if the tree is in a protected area.

 Preservation order search

-In order to search for a preservation order you must contact the Secretary of State for the Environment.
-They will tell you if the tree is protected and provide you with the required information and guidelines.
+To search for a preservation order you must contact the Secretary of State for the Environment.
+They will be able to inform you whether the tree is in the protected zone and give you the required information and guidelines.

 FAQs: